flavienChamay/flavienChamay/README.md

 [![GitHub Flavien](https://img.shields.io/github/followers/flavienChamay?label=follow&style=social)](https://github.com/flavienChamay)

-## Tech and Math enthusiast with a passion for AI and Backend Dev.
+## Tech and Math enthusiast with a passion for AI.
 - 🔭 I’m currently working on - Building my own website/blog.
 - 🌱 I’m currently learning - Django 3.1.
 - 👯 I’m looking to collaborate with - A company for a job in Python Backend, Open source projects in AI in Python.